CABINET FOR HEALTH AND FAMILY SERVICES

 (c) Ensuring that all materials are given to the family in a format the family can understand in the family’s native language; and

 (d) Assisting the family, at the family’s request, with resolving conflicts among service providers.

 (5) The service coordinator shall assist the family in identifying available service providers by:

 (a) Keeping current on all available services in the district; and

 (b) Having available to the families a list of all eligible First Steps services providers in each district.
 If the family chooses a service provider outside the First Steps approved provider list, the service coordinator shall inform the family that the provider is not approved through First Steps and may result in a cost to the family.

-(6)The service coordinator shall ensure that service coordination is available to families during normal business hours and at the family’s request.
+ensure that service coordination is available to families, at their

 (7) The service coordinator shall contact the child’s family at a minimum of one (1) time per plan to discuss service coordination needs, unless otherwise stipulated in the IFSP.